stardist/stardist-docs/docs/faq.md

 #### How can I import the predicted results into software X?

 As [mentioned above](#how-can-i-perform-measurements-of-the-predicted-objects-in-software-x), StarDist can output its predictions as label images, or lists of polygon/polyhedron coordinates.
 Label images are quite universal and can be imported in many different software packages.
-In Python, the 2D polygon coordinates can also be [exported as ImageJ ROIs](https://github.com/stardist/stardist/blob/main/examples/other2D/export_imagej_rois.ipynb), or be serialized to different formats via [Shapely](https://github.com/Toblerity/Shapely).
+In Python, the 2D polygon coordinates can also be [exported as ImageJ ROIs](https://github.com/stardist/stardist/blob/main/examples/other2D/export_imagej_rois.ipynb), or be serialized to different formats via [Shapely](https://github.com/shapely/shapely).
+The 3D predictions can also be exported as meshes via `obj` files (see [this](https://forum.image.sc/t/is-there-an-existing-way-to-convert-stardist-output-to-a-3d-mesh/92611)).

 ## Fiji/ImageJ

 #### After training in Python, how do I export a model to be used in Fiji?
 Do I have to be careful with the version of TensorFlow?

-After training your StarDist model in Python, you can export it to be used in [Fiji](https://imagej.net/plugins/stardist) (or [QuPath](https://qupath.readthedocs.io/en/latest/docs/advanced/stardist.html)) by calling `model.export_TF()`.
+After training your StarDist model in Python, you can export it to be used in [Fiji](https://imagej.net/plugins/stardist) (or [QuPath](https://qupath.readthedocs.io/en/stable/docs/deep/stardist.html)) by calling `model.export_TF()`.
 This will create a ZIP file that contains the trained model in the correct format.

 It is important that the version of TensorFlow (a neural network library that StarDist depends on) used in Fiji (or QuPath) is the same or newer as in Python.
 You can find out which version is used in Python via `import tensorflow; print(tensorflow.__version__)`.
 In Fiji, you can manage your version of TensorFlow via *Edit > Options > TensorFlow...*.
 Note that this also applies to our pretrained models, which currently require TensorFlow 1.12.0 or newer.

 <del>Note that StarDist currently *only* supports TensorFlow 1.x, i.e. do not upgrade or install a recent 2.x version.</del>
 Starting with version 0.6.0, StarDist for Python does work with either TensorFlow 1 or 2.
 Furthermore, when using TensorFlow 2, it appears that an exported model will work in Fiji with TensorFlow 1.14.0.
+We recommend to follow [this approach](https://gist.github.com/uschmidt83/4b747862fe307044c722d6d1009f6183) to export your model.

 #### Can it be used in DeepImageJ?

 We recommend using [our plugin](https://imagej.net/plugins/stardist) when using StarDist in Fiji, because it bundles all the necessary steps.

-However, if you are an advanced user and want to use [DeepImageJ](https://deepimagej.github.io/deepimagej/), you should be able to do so with a [pretrained](#using-pretrained-models) or [exported model](#after-training-in-python-how-do-i-export-a-model-to-be-used-in-fiji-do-i-have-to-be-careful-with-the-version-of-tensorflow).
+However, if you are an advanced user and want to use [DeepImageJ](https://deepimagej.github.io), you should be able to do so with a [pretrained](#using-pretrained-models) or [exported model](#after-training-in-python-how-do-i-export-a-model-to-be-used-in-fiji-do-i-have-to-be-careful-with-the-version-of-tensorflow).
 However, this will only perform the neural network prediction and not the necessary [non-maximum suppression (NMS)](#what-are-the-probability-and-overlap-nms-thresholds-how-do-i-select-good-values) step.
 You can call just the NMS step from our plugin (*Plugins > StarDist > Other > StarDist 2D NMS (postprocessing only)*) though.
 Note that we haven't tested this workflow, but it should work in principle.
+Additionally, DeepImageJ can also run StarDist models from [bioimage.io](https://bioimage.io/#/?tags=stardist&type=model).

 #### The Fiji plugin currently only supports 2D images.
 Is 3D support planned?